 It is Trust policy in this program, as in others, to disallow the use of Trust monies for “overhead” or “indirect” costs.
 The research allowance can be used for items directly needed in the research (supplies, equipment, or travel) or to enhance the teaching of the Partner.
 Travel funds are designated for the Partner (and the Mentor if funds permit) to attend the annual Partners in Science January Conference.
 Each high school teacher will also have $500 budgeted for academic-year enrichment.
 This may include, but is not limited to, books, software, professional memberships and journals, classes, and workshop and conference fees.
 (These conference fees are over and above those for the annual Partners in Science January Conference.)

 The program deadline is December 1.
 Applications submitted through the Fluxx grants portal by that date will be acted upon in March.
 Completed applications will be reviewed by a committee set up by the Murdock Trust.
 The committee will consider the qualifications of the partners, the appropriateness and presentation of the research problem, the quality of the proposed research project, the high school setting, and the high school teacher’s perception of how the partnership might affect his or her teaching.
 Should you have any questions/inquiries related to this program, email Kim Newman or call 360-694-8415 for advice.

 Partners in Science Supplemental Awards

-High school teachers who have completed two summers of research in the Partners in Science Program may apply for a Supplemental Award of up to $12,000.
+All Partners who have completed two summers of research in the Partners in Science Program may apply for a Supplemental Award of up to $12,000.
 These awards are made directly to the teacher’s high school, and are for the purpose of implementing ideas from the research partnership in their classrooms.
 The Application Deadline for these awards is December.
-Invitation with the link to submit a Partners supplemental proposal will be sent to eligible 2nd year Partners during the spring prior to the 2nd year of research.
+Invitation with the link to submit a Partners Supplemental proposal will be sent to eligible 2nd year Partners during the spring prior to the 2nd year of research.